 FOUR: SCHEDULE FAMILY CHRISTMAS PHOTO

-Contact your photographer and get on their schedule early!
+Contact your photographer and get your family, kids, grandparents, and extended family on their schedule early!
 These spots fill up fast!
-(BTW, my son-in-law is a GREAT photographer so leave a comment if you’re looking for someone in Ontario, Canada.)
+(BTW, my son-in-law is a GREAT photographer so leave a comment if you’re looking for someone in the Dallas/Fort Worth area.)

 FIVE: UPDATE CALENDARS & LISTS

 Update all those lists you made back in July.
 Keep your calendar updated, too.
-As soon as you receive an invitation put it on the calendar.
-We always start checking with family members to see who’s hosting and who’s traveling for the holidays, too.
+As soon as you receive an invitation to any kind of holiday event, baking cookies, etc., put it on the calendar.
+We always start checking with family members to see who’s hosting celebrations and who’s traveling for the holidays, too.

 After Reading Christmas in September…